 More articles Thursday 18 August 2016 11:45am

-Man Booker International Prize Winner Makes an Appearance at Edinburgh International Book Festival
+Man Booker International Prize Winner Makes an Appearance at the Book Festival

-In front of an intimate audience at the Edinburgh International Book Festival, 2016’s Man Booker International Prize winner Han Kang and her British translator Deborah Smith discussed the mammoth success of the winning novel, The Vegetarian.
+In front of an intimate audience at the Book Festival last night, 2016’s Man Booker International Prize winner Han Kang and her British translator Deborah Smith discussed the mammoth success of the winning novel, The Vegetarian.
 “It was like a typhoon,” Kang confessed of the response in South Korea following the announcement in May.
 “I have a much broader audience now.
 I have to adjust to this writing environment.”

 She confessed that some Korean readers had written to her, deeply upset by The Vegetarian, in which a woman gives up first meat and then humanity altogether as she fantasises about becoming a plant.
 “They were upset by the extremity and bizarreness,” Kang explained.
 “They promised never to read my books again.”
 She laughed.
 “I didn’t mind.
 It was a very interesting reception.”